rritec/powerbi/README.md

 # Power BI

-This Repository has Power BI Training Materials developed by Myla Ram Reddy.
+This Repository has Power BI Training Materials developed by **Myla Ram Reddy**.